 Well, is that exactly right?

-This is the great work of Robert Mueller and his merry band of Democratic donors and you know, real winners like Andrew Weissman and Jeannie Ray, and uh it just is uh w how did we get here?
+This is the great work of Robert Mueller and his merry band of Democratic donors and, you know, real winners like Andrew Weissman and Jeannie Ray.

 We'll do that.

-Now we got you know a taxicab medallion issue.
+Now we got, you know, a taxicab medallion issue.

 Oh, okay.

-Now, if you remember our good friend Peter Schweitzer, he's the one that told us about Clinton Cash and he wrote about secret empires, how the American political class hides corruption and enriches their family and their friends.
+Now, if you remember our good friend Peter Schweitzer, he's the one that told us about Clinton Cash, and he wrote about secret empires, how the American political class hides corruption and enriches their family and their friends.

-He's the president of the government accountability institute.
+He's the president of the Government Accountability Institute.

 Welcome both of you back to the program.

-Uh Seamus listen, you work for a great guy, he's very good on TV and radio.
+He's very good on TV and radio.

-No, happy happy to have Peter with me.
+No, happy to have Peter with me.

 Yeah.

-How did we spin off into oh, Paul Manafort's taxes and a tax fraud case, an issues going back to 2005?
+But so with all this talk and again, Trump-Russia collusion, 2016, election influence and all this, how did we spin off into, oh, Paul Manafort's taxes and a tax fraud case and issues going back to 2005?

-And then we look into the investigators, and this is what I see in your book.
+And this is what I see in your book.

-I guess he had a consulting firm of some kind, but James Comey made six point one million from Lockheed Martin and one of the largest contracts and contractors in American history in what you describe as a billion dollar boondoggle, and under Muller's direction, he was the FBI director at the time.
+But James Comey made $6.1 million from Lockheed Martin and one of the largest contracts and contractors in American history in what you describe as a billion-dollar boondoggle.

-Um do I have any of this wrong, Seamus?
+Do I have any of this wrong, Seamus?

 Or is that exactly corroborated, right, just and true?